- Practice Areas

 Extradition Lawyer Toronto

 Daniel Brown knows how tough it is to fend off an attempt at extradition to a foreign country.
-He has extensive knowledge of both foreign and domestic extradition laws and can help you fight extradition or work with foreign authorities to negotiate the terms of any surrender and ultimate resolution.
+He is a certified specialist in criminal law and has extensive knowledge of both foreign and domestic extradition laws such that he can help you fight extradition or work with foreign authorities to negotiate the terms of any surrender and ultimate resolution.

 In many cases, Daniel Brown is retained by his clients to assist them with securing counsel in the foreign jurisdiction and works alongside those lawyers to help solve their clients’ extradition problems.
 In some cases, if you are a Canadian citizen, he can even assist in making arrangements for you to serve any sentence imposed by a foreign court here in Canada.